retroprom/docker/README.md

 This package itself contains no licensed material from third parties.

-Non-hobbyist users are advised to carefully analyze the legal situation.
+All users are advised to carefully analyze the legal situation.